Embossed Tags Vs. Debossed Tags

 embossed mark, a raised

 three on the left hand side.
+The right

 hand side shows the two dies